In 2024, Vietnam recorded 7,583 measles-positive cases and 16 deaths related to the disease.

 In 2024, the country recorded 45,554 suspected cases of measles, including 7,583 positive cases, and 16 deaths.
 In particular, children under 9 months of age had a high incidence rate, accounting for about 25% of the total number of positive cases.

-WHO recommends that the age of measles vaccination in countries with measles outbreaks is to give the first dose at 9 months of age and the second dose at 15-18 months of age.
-In countries that have eliminated measles, give the first dose at 12 months of age and the second dose at 15-18 months of age.
+WHO recommends the age of measles vaccination in countries with measles outbreaks is to give the first dose when the child is 9 months old and the second dose when the child is 15-18 months old.
+In countries that have eliminated measles, give the first dose when the child is 12 months old and the second dose when the child is 15-18 months old.

 In addition, WHO also recommends a booster dose of measles vaccine for children aged 6 to under 9 months in high-risk areas.
 This booster dose will help protect children when measles outbreaks are on the rise.

-Based on the risk assessment and current epidemic situation, the Ministry of Health has planned to expand the measles vaccination campaign for children aged 1-10 years in high-risk areas in 2025.
+Based on the current risk assessment and epidemic situation, the Ministry of Health has planned to expand the measles vaccination campaign for children aged 1-10 years in high-risk localities in 2025.
 At the same time, a supplementary vaccination campaign will also be implemented for children aged 6-9 months.

 According to this plan, vaccination will be carried out in 24 provinces and cities to increase community immunity and prevent epidemics.
-Localities with complicated epidemic situations need to immediately carry out vaccination to minimize the risk of measles outbreaks.
+Localities with complicated epidemic situations need to immediately deploy vaccination to minimize the risk of measles outbreaks.

 Health experts stress that vaccination is the only way to protect children from measles and its dangerous complications such as pneumonia and encephalitis.
 Vaccination of children from 9 months of age and older against measles is very important to maintain community immunity, helping to prevent outbreaks.